“If you want others to be happy, practice compassion.

 3. Praise someone at work for a job well done when the occasion arises.
 Best to do this in front of other coworkers or his or her boss.

-4. Offer to tutor a younger person in reading.
+4. Tutor a younger person in reading.
 You can find a local literacy volunteer organization through a Google search on “Literacy Volunteers Your State.”

 5. Send someone who you know is going through a difficult time a card, flowers, cookies or some thoughtful expression that lets them know that you care and are thinking of them.